-Besides noting a somewhat younger moms’ nice play and rockin’ out in a mini van I did note something else, something I just don’t quite get and something, really, that I find a bit dismaying.
-She and I and a relative handful of others, compared to the amount of traffic you’ll find on Route 9 at this time, were the only ones with our windows open.
+Besides noting that younger moms’ nice play of rockin’ out in her mini van I did note something else, something I just don’t quite get and something, really, that I find a bit dismaying.
+She and I and just a relative handful of others, compared to the amount of traffic you’ll find on Route 9 at this time, were the only ones with our windows open.

 Now when I tell you the weather was just perfect, throw that sweatshirt from the morning in the back seat when you get in to head home your t-shirt just fine perfect?
-The sun setting sitting setting just right, not blinding, no you don’t need your unnecessary too cool shades perfect?
-A breeze that is just right as you sit at traffic lights with a comfy elbow out?
+The sun setting sitting setting just right, and prettily so, not blinding, no you don’t need your unnecessary too cool shades perfect?
+A breeze that is just, just, as you sit at traffic lights with a comfy elbow out happy to be breathing?
 Yeah, it was that perfect.
-That finally weather, the weather with a small window that you’ll eventually hark back on not too long from now, annoyingly so, but so fondly, as you do every year, about how you wish it could have stayed like this when the heat comes.
+That finally weather, the weather with a small window that you’ll eventually hark back on not too long from now, annoyingly so, but fondly, as you do every year, about how you wish it could have stayed like that when the heat comes.

 I mentioned this to a best of friend at work who sheepishly raised a hand.